Late submission

 Application and approval of late submission

 Your advisory committee applies for late submission on your behalf.
-The discussion regarding late submission should ideally occur:
+The discussion regarding late submission should ideally occur at the:

-If you had commenced but not reached your maximum course duration as at 1 March 2020 the discussion regarding late submission should ideally occur:
+If you commenced but have not reached your maximum course duration as of 1 March 2020, the discussion regarding late submission should ideally occur at the:

-- at the 2-year (full-time equivalent) review for a masters.
+- at the two-year (FTE) review for a masters.

-Please make sure that the reasons for late submission are noted on your progress review forms and/or are documented at the meeting properly.
+Please make sure that the reasons for late submission are noted on your progress review forms and/or are documented properly at the meeting.

-- whether you have demonstrated sufficient understanding of the research topic to make completion likely, and
+- Whether you have demonstrated sufficient understanding of the research topic to make completion likely

-- a reminder of the visa implications if you are a student visa holder as late submission is normally a non-enrolled status.
+- A reminder of the visa implications if you are a student visa holder.

 If late submission is not approved

 If you apply for late submission and it is not approved, and you do not submit your thesis by the date your maximum course duration is reached, your enrolment will be terminated.
-A termination notice will be sent to you, which includes a date by which you are able to appeal as well as the process for appeal.
+A termination notice will be sent to you, which includes a due date to submit an appeal if you choose to do so, and the timeline and process for appeal.

 If your submission date falls on the weekend or public holiday, you must submit on or before that day.
 This cannot be used as a reason for not submitting your thesis on time.